wpengine/headless-docs/guides/getting-started/deploy-app/cli/README.md

 ## Create a `wpe.json` File

-In the root of your project, create a file named `wpe.json`.
-This is the file we will use to configure our deployment.
+At the root of your project, create a file named `wpe.json`.
+Use this file to configure your deployment.

 An `app` only requires a few fields and does not represent a deployment.
-You can think of an app the same way you think of a site in the WP Engine Portal.
+You can think of an app the same way you think of a WP Engine Portal site.
 App `environments` represent the deployment that is connected to a branch in your repo.

 Copy this basic configuration into your `wpe.json` file: